moiatgit/rustbook/src/ch08-01-vectors.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-06/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-6: Attempting to add an element to a vector
+<span class="caption">Llistat 8-6: Attempting to add an element to a vector
 while holding a reference to an item</span>

 Compiling this code will result in this error: